** ☀️☀️☀️ Summer Savings! - Use code 25OFF for 25% off the I Can Fly PREMIUM Reading Program Web-App! Valid through 05-31-2023 **

 families.
 For a professional diagnosis, a neuropsychologist is recommended.

 The main way to help dyslexics with letter reversals is to teach the child that direction does matter, and then provide a framework for the child to remember the direction of that letter.
 Here is where you must work with what the child knows.
 Keep an eye out for which letters and/or numbers they are reversing and then come up with a way to teach the proper direction that the child can remember.
 Important note: do not create a problem where there isn't one, since you can inadvertently create confusion with other letters or numbers by simply bringing attention to it.
-Our Reversal App for Dyslexia (see below) can help provide the necessary framework to help eliminate reversals.
+Our reversal book and reversal app for dyslexia (see below) can help provide the necessary framework to help eliminate reversals.

 Our Reversal App, which can be played on any browser, provides a multisensory way to help with letter reversals, as well as number reversals.
 This reversal app for dyslexia has several activities to combat the popular 'b'-'d' reversal, as well as 'b', 'd', and 'p' reversals.
 There are also two games where you can choose other letters or numbers and their problematic orientations.
 This app will also help children who have motor skills issues as they will drag and write on the screen (note that we recommend touch screens for the activities).